Body Politics: A Symposium on Feminist Art from Poland accompanying the exhibition Maria Pinińska-Bereś

 Dialogic tour of the exhibition Maria Pinińska-Bereś with Heike Munder and Jarosław Suchan

-Heike Munder and Jarosław Suchan are the curators of the solo exhibition currently on view at the GfZK, with important sculptures, objects and performance documentations by Maria Pinińska-Bereś.
+Heike Munder and Jarosław Suchan are the curators of the solo exhibition currently on view at the GfZK, with sculptures, objects and performance documentations by Maria Pinińska-Bereś.
 In this tour, they discuss the theses and questions that arose from lectures and discussions on the artworks presented.
 (English)

 1:30 pm